albievan/freetools/src/dns-updater/godaddy/README.md

 docker build -t dns-updater:latest .
 ```

-* After the build of the container image you're ready to create the dns-updater container
+* After the build of the container image you're ready to create the dns-updater container.
+You can use a mapped volume if needed.
 ```
- docker run --name ddns --hostname ddns -dit --env-file ./.env dns-updater
+ docker run --restart unless-stopped --name ddns --hostname ddns -dit --env-file -v /mnt/docker_vol/ddns/conf:/conf ./.env dns-updater
 ```

 # JSON
 To proceed with the setup, create a file named domains.json using the following structure, and place it in the same folder as your main.go and Dockerfile.
 Pay close attention to these crucial fields:
 * domain: the domain needs to exist and owned by the api key and secret